 An increasingly connected world has eliminated the traditional barriers of space, time, and exclusivity, through access to different networking platforms.
 Such dynamic interactions raise concerns about security, privacy, and data protection.
 However, this must be balanced against the benefits of increased access to enhanced services, products, and relationships made possible based on the automated conversion of data into aggregated knowledge.

 The provision of services, such as health, transport, government and education can now be customised to individual needs.
 Additionally, automation is altering the nature of work.
 This is having an impact upon future work place arrangements and practices, enabling productivity gains, and transforming entire industries, providing significant benefits for the community.
 However, the potential negative impacts of these transformations also need careful consideration.

 There are some fundamental questions about how society engages with these new technologies.
 In a world of multiple legal jurisdictions, regulatory regimes and ethical considerations, the nature of how data is obtained, stored, processed and used is a key challenge.
 This requires reconceptualising information security and integrity from social, political, legal, ethical and governance perspectives.

-The Melbourne Networked Society Institute is uniquely positioned to drive the essential interdisciplinary research required to further our understanding of the networked society and to address the many challenges presented above.
+The University of Melbourne's Networked Society Institute is uniquely positioned to drive the essential interdisciplinary research required to further our understanding of the networked society and to address the many challenges presented above.
 The Institute also seeks to drive positive societal impacts via technology and mitigate the potential negative outcomes through better knowledge, good design, and fundamental safeguards.